 - 30 lap memory may be too small for some

 Wondering why a stopwatch is important or exactly how it works?
-Here are some of the common stopwatch-related questions that you may be wondering about.
+Here are some of the common stopwatch-related questions you may be wondering about.

 How Does a Stopwatch Work?